mpcutino/aerialcsp/README.md

 1. A folder named `cfg_train_val_test_split` where we provide a standardized dataset split to ensure fair comparisons, using three txt files containing the names of the images on the traning, validation and test set.
 2. A folder named `images_and_masks` where we store the rendered images and segmentation masks.
 3. A folder named `labels_per_task` containing two additional folders.
-Each folder contains the labels for a specific task, that is, bounding box detection or image segmentation.
+Each folder contains the labels for a specific task, that is, bounding box detection or image segmentation in YOLO format.

 ## Benchmarks